vikerup/s3lurkarn/README.md

 ## Gettings started

-s3lurkarn was built mainly due to the fact similar projects was missin concurrency while also had uninspiring names. s3lurkarn fixes both these problems.
+s3lurkarn was built mainly due to the fact similar projects was missing concurrency while also had uninspiring names. s3lurkarn fixes both these problems.

 ### Usage